-Don't miss her only 2017 appearance on Boston's North Shore at Beverly's newest, most elegant & intimate listening room!
+Don't miss their only Boston area show at the North Shore's newest, most intimate, elegant listening room!

 Tony Award®-nominated singer MARY BRIDGET DAVIES' journey began in her hometown of Cleveland, OH in 2001 when she first started singing in local bands, and she hasn't slowed down since.